hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 **Step 1: Create an Okta SAML application**

-1. Log in to the Okta administration console.
+1. Log into the Okta administration console.
 2. Click **Applications > Create new app integration.** The Create a new app integration window opens.
 3. Select SAML 2.0 and click **Next**.